Top 10 Keto Supplements To Make Your Keto Diet Easier

 As for BCAAs, that abbreviation stands for "Branched-Chain Amino Acids."

 A BCAA powder can help you maintain muscle mass while on a keto diet.
 As you start a keto diet, which will inevitably involve some experimentation to find what works best for you, you may find that your muscle mass growth starts to slow because you're eating a lot less protein than usual.

 The great thing about ketosis is that it is a protein-preserving process, meaning that whatever protein you do consume will go a long way.
 As you get started, however, supplementing muscle-building amino acids into your diet in the form of a BCAA powder can ease the transition.

-Another good keto supplement to include in your exercise routine is a ketogenic energy drink.
+Another good keto supplement to include in your exercise performance routine is a ketogenic energy drink.

 Ketogenic energy drinks differ from other types of energy drinks in that they contain very little sugar and carbs.
-Ketogenic energy drinks also contain MCTs, amino acids and L-carnitine, which give you a physical boost and also help you maintain ketosis!
+Ketogenic energy drinks also contain MCTs, amino acids, and L-carnitine, which can provide many potential benefits such as give you a physical boost, improve athletic performance, support weight loss and also help you maintain ketosis!

 Many calcium-packed foods are on the "no-list" when it comes to the keto diet because of their high carb content.

 A single serving of whole milk alone can have as many as 12 grams of carbs per serving, while the full daily recommendation for optimal ketosis is less than 50 mg.

 In lieu of dairy, you're going to want to work a calcium supplement into your diet.
 Doctors recommend 1,000 mg of calcium daily for most adults, with that number bumping up to 1,200 for women over 50 and men over 70.
 (23)